hyperledger/besu-docs/docs/Reference/API-Methods.md

 * DATA, 32 Bytes - Hash of the current block header (pow-hash).
 * DATA, 32 Bytes - The seed hash used for the DAG.
-* DATA, 32 Bytes - The target boundary condition to be met; 2^256 / difficulty.
+* DATA, 32 Bytes - The required target boundary condition; 2^256 / difficulty.

 !!! example